 Sony, Warner and Universal have also announced that they will make their extensive music catalogues available to hi-res download services – all of which is a real shot in the arm for fans of high-resolution audio.

-With all sites, make sure it’s clear what file format and bitrate you are buying - and let us know your experiences with using these and any other HRA websites in the comments below.
+With all sites, make sure it’s clear what file format and bitrate you are buying.

 Hi-res audio streaming?